mfroeling/QMRITools/README.md

 ## Install toolbox

-A full of the latest release can be found [here](https://github.com/mfroeling/QMRITools/releases/download/2.0/QMRITools.zip).
+The latest release can be found [here](https://github.com/mfroeling/QMRITools/releases/download/2.0/QMRITools.zip).

 Install the toolbox in the Mathematica UserBaseDirectory > Applications.